Submitting Jobs

 This section details options for specifying the resource requirements for you jobs.
 We also provide a variety of example job scripts for setting up parallelization, low-priority jobs, jobs using fewer cores than available on a node, and long-running FCA jobs.

-Remember that nodes are assigned for exclusive access by your job, except in the "savio2_htc" and "savio2_gpu" partitions.
-So, if possible, you generally want to set SLURM options and write your code to use all the available resources on the nodes assigned to your job (e.g., 20 cores and 64 GB memory per node in the "savio" partition).
+In many Savio partitions, nodes are assigned for exclusive access by your job.
+So, if possible, when running jobs in those partitions you generally want to set SLURM options and write your code to use all the available resources on the nodes assigned to your job (e.g., either 32 or 40 cores and 96 GB memory per node in the "savio3" partition).

 Memory Available¶

-Please do not request memory using the memory-related flags available for sbatch and srun.
+In most cases, please do not request memory using the memory-related flags available for sbatch

 Parallelization¶